Here’s a look at Supreme Court nominations.

 If a vacancy occurs when Congress is not in session, a recess appointment allows an appointee to serve without Senate approval until Congress reconvenes.

-Other Facts: The American Bar Association’s Standing Committee on the Federal Judiciary evaluates all nominees to the Supreme Court for the Justice Department and the Senate Judiciary Committee.
+The American Bar Association’s Standing Committee on the Federal Judiciary evaluates nominees to the Supreme Court for the Justice Department and the Senate Judiciary Committee.
 The organization has three possible rankings: qualified, well-qualified, and not qualified.

-1950s - President Dwight Eisenhower makes recess appointments of Earl Warren, Potter Stewart, and William J. Brennan.
+1950s - President Dwight D. Eisenhower makes recess appointments of Earl Warren, Potter Stewart and William J. Brennan.
 All three are later confirmed by the Senate.

 1955 - Nominees begin appearing before the Senate Judiciary Committee for confirmation hearings.